canonical/ubuntu-server-documentation/contributing/index.rst

 outlined in these broad steps:

 - :ref:`Find an issue to work on <finding-issues>`
-- :ref:`Fetch the documentation to your machine <build-locally>`
+- :ref:`Clone the documentation to your machine <build-locally>`
 - Work on the issue (:ref:`get help <get-help>` if you need it!)
 - :ref:`Test your contribution <doc-testing>`
 - :ref:`Submit it for review <submit-work>`

-The Ubuntu Server documentation is very large and comprehensive!
+The Ubuntu Server documentation is very large and comprehensive.
 If you can't find an issue you want to work on, feel free to look around the docs and see what improvements you think you can make.